avaframe/AvaFrame/avaframe/com6RockAvalanche/ScarpReadMe.txt

 - Inputs:
 	o All input files are automatically read from the set avalancheDir.
 No file paths need to be specified o elevation: DEM (ASCII), which serves as the basis for calculating the scarps.
 Must be in avalancheDir/Inputs. o shapefile: A shapefile containing point geometries.
 These points represent the centers of the ellipsoids or planes.
 The coordinates (x,y) of these points are used.
 If the plane method is used, the shape file must contain the Attributes "zseed", "dip" and "slopeangle" as float values.
-If the ellipsoid method is used, the shape file must contain the Attributes "maxdepth", "semimajor" and "semiminor".
+If the ellipsoid method is used, the shape file must contain the Attributes "maxdepth", "semimajor", "semiminor", "tilt", "direc", "dip", "offset".
 The file must be located in avalancheDir/Inputs/POINTS and file name must end with “_coordinates”. o perimeter_shapefile: A shapefile that specifies a boundary area.
 Must be located in avalancheDir/Inputs/POLYGONS and file name must end with “_perimeter”.

 -Output: